 Irene is an award-winning journalist, author, and blogger who writes for some of the nation’s leading magazines, newspapers and websites.
 Irene has received numerous travel writing awards, including a 2015 SATW Foundation Lowell Thomas Award.
 She and her husband/photographer/foodie/travel companion produce MoreTimeToTravel.com (www.moretimetotravel.com).
 She is also co-publisher of GettingOnTravel.com (www.gettingontravel.com), a multi-authored online magazine for the over-50 luxury travelers.
 Trained as a psychologist, Irene holds a faculty appointment at the NYU School of Medicine.

-Jacqui is a New Zealand-based freelancer and blog director for FWT Magazine.
-She blogs for the FWT blog, www.flightcentre.com and Flight Centre New Zealand.
+Jacqui is a New Zealand-based freelancer and associate editor of FWT Magazine.
+She writes for FWT Magazine, Flight Centre New Zealand, Calculated Travel, Epicure & Culture and Wander with Wonder.
 Her travel stories have appeared in New Zealand Life & Leisure, Heritage New Zealand, NZ Bride & Groom, Idealog and Food, Wine and Travel magazines.

 Cultural and volunteer travel to Honduras, Brazil, Peru, Morocco, Costa Rica, Dominican Republic, Mexico, Germany, Holland, Belgium, Switzerland, France, Norway and Japan has enriched my life and cultivated a passion to make a positive difference.
 My graduate training in International Relations with an emphasis on International Business with a B.A. in Interdisciplinary Studies and Marketing Communications has helped me to regard global topics and opportunities from a well-rounded perspective.
 Sharing these experiences via travel writing is a continued inspiration and honor.
 When not off on a philanthropic and cultural adventure, I work in Digital Insights and Global Insights.